Air Purifiers vs. UV Lights: What's Best for My Home?

 • Increase your HVAC system’s lifespan

-• Minimize the potential of producing ozone
+• Avoid the potential of generating ozone